r-grandorder/fgo-guides/gudaguda_yamatai-koku_2021_rerun.md

 - Put up Chaldea Teatime / Bella Lisa on your Event Support Lists. :MashuNo: :davincerlily:
 - These raids are not great if you are looking for material drops as they are level 80 nodes at best.
 Only refill farm these if you are looking for speedy clears.
 Otherwise, you are better off clearing standard Free Quests.

-https://media.discordapp.net/attachments/316015011015163906/765515184910499901/image0.jpg
+__THE DROPS MAY CHANGE IN THE RERUN.__ The image will be updated when we get a new one from niconikon01 https://media.discordapp.net/attachments/316015011015163906/765515184910499901/image0.jpg
 ![Raid Map by niconikon01](https://media.discordapp.net/attachments/316015011015163906/765515184910499901/image0.jpg)

+---

 ## __**5. Challenge Quest**__
 - :maouder: :Avenger: (478k/527k/600k) / :nobukatsuhorror: :Archer: (407k/420k)